Chisel

-Etymology

-Chisel comes from the Old French cisel, modern ciseau, Late Latin cisellum, a cutting tool, from caedere, to cut.

-History

-Chisels are common in the archeological record.
-Chisel-cut materials have also been found.

 Woodworking

 Woodworking chisels range from small hand tools for tiny details, to large chisels used to remove big sections of wood, in 'roughing out' the shape of a pattern or design.
 Typically, in woodcarving, one starts with a larger tool, and gradually progresses to smaller tools to finish the detail.
 One of the largest types of chisel is the slick, used in timber frame construction and wooden shipbuilding.
 There are many types of woodworking chisels used for specific purposes, such as: